-Our team (local staff including student interns, and international volunteers) supports one another and helps to steer the lives of the children with love and care.
+Our team (local staff including student interns and international volunteers) supports one another and helps to steer the lives of the children with love and care.
 The results are astonishing!
-We see troubled young people who have been through things you would not want to imagine, emerge as confident, articulate young adults – with the heart and mind to effect positive change in their lives and the lives of others.
+We see troubled young people, who have been through things you would not want to imagine, emerge as confident and articulate young adults with the heart and mind to effect positive change in their lives and the lives of others.

 Center for Achievement Scholars

 Students attending high school and tertiary level education work with us throughout the term.
-During vacations and holidays they work intesnively to achieve goals to improve computer skills, comprehension and use of English language, and become further attuned to CFA Core Values as they participate in community development projects.
+During vacations and holidays, they work intensively to achieve goals to improve computer skills, comprehension and use of English language, and become further attuned to CFA Core Values as they participate in community development projects.
 Scholars actively participate as teaching assistants for our summer day camp.

 Key components of the Path to Success include: